Seymour-ye/note_titans/app/assets/images/Fan Kit Assets (Shop Titans)/README.md

   * Added asset for Seed of Merit.
   * Added assets for Supreme Moonstones and Runestone.
   * Added assets for Tier 14 elements and spirits.

-# May 28th, 2024
-  * Added assets for Buggy Beetle Mega and Superior Packs.

-# May 14th, 2024
-  * Added assets for Cursed King Mega and Superior Packs.
-  * Added assets for Ironclad Content Pass.
-  * Added asset for Platinum Winter Hat.

-# May 6th, 2024
-  * Added assets for Chronomancer Mega and Superior Packs.